Javierrmsf/React-Portfolio/README.md

 ## Note
-To run the app in your computer, first install all dependencies and then open a terminal and type "npm start"
+To run the app in your computer, first install all dependencies and then open a terminal and type "npm start" To go to the deployed website, please follow this link: https://javierrmsf.github.io/home
 ## Your Task

 Being a web developer means being part of a community.
 You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.